The Aboriginal Child & Youth Wellness Program

 We currently host two Aboriginal Head Start sites:

-Prince George Aboriginal Head Start (PGAHS) provides Carrier language and curriculum to 40 Aboriginal children every year.
+Prince George Aboriginal Head Start (PGAHS) provides Carrier language and curriculum to 40 Indigenous children every year.

 Power of Friendship Aboriginal Head Start (POFAHS) provides Cree/Metis language and curriculum to 40 children every year.